-According to Jim, about 100 years ago the cemetery was abandoned and the plants were left to wander and either die or flourish on their own.
-About 10 years ago, he and some friends decided to clean up the wild tangled mess, and they found the daffodils growing wild all over the cemetery coexisting with the briers and roses.
+According to Jim, about 100 years ago when the cemetery was abandoned, the plants were left to wander and either die or flourish on their own.
+About 10 years ago, he and some friends decided to clean up the wildly tangled mess, and they found the daffodils growing willy nilly all over the cemetery coexisting with the briers and roses.

 I’m glad that Jim didn’t tell me how funny looking they were or I might have turned him down.
 I guess I was expecting a flowerbed full, but he sent me only three bulbs.
 To ensure that at least one of them survived, I planted one in the flowerbed in the back of the house, one in the front and one in a pot.
 Only the plant in the front of the house lived and stubbornly hung on, but then I thought I was losing it because each year the little plant came back more anemic than ever.
 It really was a weak unattractive little flower, and unlike my ordinary jonquil daffodils, it never had more than one or two ugly little blooms.
 It was so unattractive that I decided I didn't care.

 The Little Rock area is in planting zone 8, and I did wonder if it might be affected by the mild Southern winters.
-Trees on the vacant lot had grown up and shaded the flowerbed.
-Maybe that was its problem.
+Trees on the vacant lot had grown up and shaded the flowerbed, perhaps causing the problem.
 That theory didn't hold water.

 I wandered lonely as a cloud